 Tax Court Lawyers in Shelton

-Tax Court Procedure in Shelton, Connecticut
+Tax Court Procedure in Shelton, Washington

-Most frequently, a resident of Shelton, Connecticut will find themselves in tax court because the relevant tax authority (usually the IRS), suspects that they have not paid all of the taxes that they are required to pay.
+Most commonly, a resident of Shelton, Washington will find themselves in tax court because the relevant tax authority (usually the IRS), suspects that they have not paid all of the taxes that they are required to pay.
 To initiate a legal action against the taxpayer, the IRS will send them a letter laying out its allegations.
 Once this is received, the taxpayer has a moderate period of time (about 90 days) to go to the nearest U.S. tax court and respond.
 If you find yourself in this position, and want to dispute the allegations against you, you MUST file a response in a tax court in a timely manner.
 If you don't, you can easily lose your right to ever dispute those allegations again.

-If you have to go to tax court for whatever reason, you should almost certainly speak with a knowledgeable tax attorney in Shelton, Connecticut.
+If you have to go to tax court for whatever reason, you should almost certainly speak with a seasoned tax attorney in Shelton, Washington.
 Even though some non-lawyers are technically permitted to represent you in tax court, there are distinct advantages to hiring a lawyer, even if a non-attorney can provide you with competent representation.
 The main advantage is the fact that all attorneys are tightly regulated by their state bar associations, and if they botch your case, you may have more legal recourse against an attorney than you would against a non-attorney.